nathenharvey/chef-essentials/README.md

 13. Roles
 14. Search
 15. Environments
-16. Releases
+16. Further Resources

-17. Further Resources
+Video on how to export the content to a Participant guide: https://drive.google.com/file/d/0B4WmSTt8VtdKZDY5RnhIWVVYZkk/view?usp=sharing